-Dennis has played an active role in directing programing and outreach for Nonprofit Net for the last eight years, and currently serves as board president.
+Dennis has played an active role in directing programming and outreach for Nonprofit Net for the last ten years, and most recently served as board president.

 A retired development professional, Dennis has over 23 years of experience in senior development roles for both national and international nonprofit organizations.
 His past lives have also included roles as a public radio broadcaster and an opera singer.